 Presentation: The Executive Coaching Process

-HBR Article about the Boss’s Role and Confidentiality: How to Participate in Your Employee’s Coaching
+HBR Article: How to Participate in Your Employee’s Coaching

 Organizations can hire the wrong people if they don’t use the right criteria or methods to assess candidates and develop incumbents.
 We help organizations make better hiring decisions by helping them more clearly define open positions and to develop better systems for the identification and evaluation of candidates.
 We then help organizations assess and develop their talent more strategically, taking both a quantitative and qualitative approach.